aces/Loris/tools/importers/redcap/README.md

 - And custom variables
 - Any custom methods
 - A redcap config file named 'redcap_config_$project.json' that meets the redcap_config_schema.json schema

+## Maintaining REDCap instrument schema

+The importer does not manage the maintenance of the instrument schemas.
+Any changes in the REDCap Data Dictionary will need to be replicated in the LORIS LINST instruments schema and database.

+There are two ways to create LINST instruments from the REDCap Data Dictionary:
+- Running the back-end PHP tool, tools/redcap2linst.php (https://github.com/aces/Loris/pull/8181)
+- Using the front-end Instrument Builder module feature (https://github.com/aces/Loris/pull/8282)